toddledev/documentation/docs/13-contexts/02-working-with-contexts/index.md

 The workflow can now be triggered directly by any descendant component.

 ::: tip
-To share a variable's value through context, create a formula that returns the variable and expose that formula in context.
-If you want descendants to be able to modify the variable, create a workflow that updates the variable and expose it in context.
+To share a variable's value through context, create a formula that returns the variable and expose it.
+For variable modification, create and expose a workflow that updates the variable.
 :::

 # Using contexts in components